openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 `replace_output_update_name` in case of successful replacement it automatically preserves friendly name and runtime info.

+## Transformation conditional compilation

+Transformation library has two internal macros to support conditional compilation feature.

+* `MATCHER_SCOPE(region)` - allows to disable the MatcherPass if matcher isn't used.
+The region name should be unique.
+This macro creates a local variable `matcher_name` which you should use as a matcher name.
+* `RUN_ON_FUNCTION_SCOPE(region)` - allows to disable run_on_function pass if it isn't used.
+The region name should be unique.

 ## Transformation writing essentials <a name="transformation_writing_essentials"></a>

 When developing a transformation, you need to follow these transformation rules:

 ###1.
 Operation Set (OpSet)

 Use the latest version of OpSet in your transformation.
-An exception is ConvertOpSetXToOpSetY transformations, where you must use operations from OpSetX and OpSetY.
+An exception is op_conversion transformations, where different opsets can be used.

 @snippet example_ngraph_utils.cpp ngraph:include